dracidoupe/graveyard/README.md

 Graveyard is currently written in [Django](https://www.djangoproject.com/).
 Requirements to develop it:

 * You have working Python 3 installation on your machine
-* You have working MySQL installation on your machine
+* You have working PostgreSQL installation on your machine

 To use the project, clone this repository, enter its directory with `cd graveyard` and: